 Damage or distress

 Healing others is your primary focus and working with fine needles requires a steady hand.
 Outside of working hours, you drop a heavy weight on your wrist at the gym – after a visit to A&E, you’re told you need to wear a cast.
 With one hand out of action, you’re unable to treat clients for over a month.
-Personal accident insurance can keep your finances in order by paying £250 a week if you or a key employee can’t work for more than two weeks.
+Personal accident insurance can keep your finances in order by paying a weekly sum if you or a key employee can’t work for more than two weeks.